 The Department of Energy is currently considering establishing the National Ignition Facility [NIF] as a formal project (See Fig. 1).
 The scientific goal of the facility is to achieve, for the first time in the laboratory, the ignition of an inertial confinement fusion target.
-The laser which will drive the target to ignition will deliver 1.8 MJ of 0.35 mm light, in a shaped 20 ns pulse, into a ~1 cm long, 0.6 cm diameter cryogenic holraum, creating x-rays to compress the ~1 mm capsule containing 0.2 mg of deuterium and tritium.
+The laser which will drive the target to ignition will deliver 1.8 MJ of 0.35 mm light, in a shaped 20 ns pulse, into a ~1 cm long, 0.6 cm diameter cryogenic holhraum, creating x-rays to compress the ~1 mm capsule containing 0.2 mg of deuterium and tritium.
 While ignition is indicated by fusion yields of ~10's of kJ, yields of up to 20 MJ appear possible, and will be contained in a 5-m radius aluminum chamber.

 The realization of ignition in the laboratory, and the capabilities of the NIF itself, will make major contributions to several areas of major national importance: science-based nuclear weapon stockpile stewardship, high energy density science, inertial fusion energy [IFE], and complementary nuclear weapons effects testing.
-Here we discuss the contributions of NIF to IFE, specifically incorporating the results of the Workshop on the Use of NIF for IFE, hosted by the University of California, Berkeley, [Virgil Schrock, Department of Nuclear Engineering] from February 22-24, 1994.
+Here we discuss the potential use of the NIF to conduct experiments in support of the development of IFE in four specific areas: Target Physics - Issues related to the design and performance of IFE targets; Chamber Dynamics - Issues in IFE chambers resulting from the deposition of x rays and debris; Inertial Fusion Power Technology - Issues for energy conversion, tritium breeding and processing, and radiation shielding; interactions of neutrons with materials; and chamber design; Target Systems - Issues related to automated, high-production-rate manufacture of low-cost targets for IFE, target handling and transport, target injection, tracking, and beam pointing.